RAS Syndrome - Systrophe

 Setting is the place and time in which the action of a narrative takes place.

-Words and phrases that demean, ignore, or stereotype members of either sex or that needlessly call attention to gender.
+Sexist language refers to words and phrases that demean, ignore, or stereotype members of either sex or that needlessly call attention to gender.

 In spoken English and informal writing, a short answer is a response made up of a subject and an auxiliary verb or modal.